arasharchor/learning-mxnet/README.md

 More results please see [classification_result.ipynb](https://github.com/bertjiazheng/learning-mxnet/blob/master/classification/classification_result.ipynb).

 ##Object Detection
-[YOLO](http://pjreddie.com/darknet/yolo/) is a real-time end-to-end object detector.
+Short for Yon only look once, [YOLO](http://pjreddie.com/darknet/yolo/) is a real-time end-to-end object detector.

 #### YOLO Pipeline
 1. Divide the input image into S by S grid cell.
 If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.